magmide/magmide/README.md

 Rok is a dependently-typed, metaprogrammable, abstract assembly language with token effects.
 This means it's the first and only language that brings together these capabilities:

-- Fully Verifiable: Rok has an embedded dependently-typed proof checker, in the spirit of [Coq]() or [Lean]().
+- Fully Verifiable: Rok has an embedded dependently-typed proof checker much like [Coq]() or [Lean]().
 This means any logical property provable within the [Calculus of Constructions]() can be stated and proven in Rok, including the correctness of programs.
-- Bare Metal Performance: Rok's internal library includes types and theorems formalizing [Von Neumann computation]() and instruction assembly, allowing it to be used to write and verify programs at the lowest level of software abstraction.
+- Bare Metal Performance: Rok's internal library includes types and theorems formalizing [Von Neumann computation]() and assembly language execution, allowing it to be used to write and verify programs at the lowest level of software abstraction.
 This means even the most daring and high performance programs can be written, proven correct, and compiled in the same tool.
-- Infinitely Flexible: Rok has extremely powerful metaprogramming tools, allowing manipulation of proofs, functions, and data at compile time.
-Easily write verified proof tactics, plugins, and even embedded higher-level programming languages within Rok.
+- Infinitely Flexible: Rok has extremely powerful and yet simple metaprogramming, allowing manipulation of proofs, functions, and data at compile time.
+Write verified proof tactics, plugins, and even embedded higher-level programming languages within Rok.

-This combination of capabilities opens up possibilities the software has only dared to imagine.
-Our limits in designing software have mostly been the immense difficulty of safely and correctly composing code together, but Rok can theoretically be infinitely composed.
+This combination of capabilities opens up possibilities we've only dared to imagine.
+Our limits in designing software have mostly been defined by the immense difficulty of safely and correctly composing code together, but using Rok any code can be arbitrarily composed.
 The basic assumptions of software architecture can be entirely reexamined and we can finally let our imaginations lead the way.

 ## Who is Rok for?